albbaous/GWAS_phenotype/README.md

 ((Z(ln[Lactate]))*ln(1.06)) + ((Z(ln[Histidine]))*ln(0.93)) + ((Z(ln[Isoleucine]))*ln(1.23)) + ((Z(ln[Leucine]))*ln(0.82)) + ((Z(ln[Valine]))*ln(0.87)) + ((Z(ln[Phenylalanine]))*ln(1.13)) + ((Z(ln[Acetoacetate]))*ln(1.08)) + ((Z(ln[Albumin]))*ln(0.89)) + ((Z(ln[Glycoprotein_acetyls]))*ln(1.32))).
 Z states for z-scaling and ln states for natural logarithm.
 ```

 **Run the R script saved here as `metabohealth.R`**
 - This does each step by step so I can see the resulting columns and then multiply them by each other
 - this creates a file phenotype dataframe at the end whereby we have all the metabolites, characteristics and then a score - this is not in the phenotype format i need for GWAS yet as certain values need to be imputed in original data to avoid scores of 0
 - Towards the end it might look like `Alb` is missing at an alarming rate but it is oly 12%

 ---
-### Step 4 — Imputation using Age, and Sex as predictors
+### Step 4 (on local R script)— Imputation using Age, and Sex as predictors
-- This was a bit more sophisticated so I wanted to get scores before diving into it but **run the script saved as `metabohealth_imputed.R` to get imputed results**
+- Followed this lovely tutorial: https://libguides.princeton.edu/R-Missingdata
-- followed this lovely tutorial: https://libguides.princeton.edu/R-Missingdata
+- This is all in 'metabohealth.R'

 **Explanation of the Parameters:**